WhiteflagProtocol/whiteflag-api/README.md

 ## Introduction

-Whiteflag is a fully neutral and secure communciations means based on blockchain technology.
+Whiteflag is a fully neutral and secure communications means based on blockchain technology.
 It enables near real-time communication in armed conflicts and disasters to exchange early warning and status information to create shared situational awareness.